 Growing them isn’t the challenge, it’s what to do with the crop!
-I found 4 ways to use them.
+Here is my growing list of recipes of ways to use up a rosella harvest.

 The traditional favourite, we aren’t huge jam eaters but we love them on jam drops.